 How to get the Erasmus grant for traineeship abroad?

 Students have to find the traineeship place on their own.
 You can see some recommendations for finding the internship place from here.You can take your traineeship in any company or organisation (including higher education institutions) whose area of activity or profile corresponds to the requirements set for the student's traineeship.
 You cannot do your traineeship in institutions of the European Union and organisations implementing programmes of the European Union.

 The content of the traineeship abroad should be previously agreed on with the programme manager of your studies at UT or with the traineeship supervisor at UT and host institution.
 To this effect a trilateral training agreement must be entered into.
 You can only apply for a grant to do your traineeship abroad if the traineeship is credited in fulfilling the study programme of UT.

 Exceptional are the physiotherapy students who candidate to the traineeship grant through the student exchange competition due to the contracts with partneruniversities.
 In this case students have to compete once a year for study exchange grant under the terms and conditions of student exchange (http://www.ut.ee/en/studies/studyabroad/erasmus/erasmus-student-exchange), but instead of learning agreement, they will submit a training agreement.

 Every semester there is a deadline for submitting documents for Erasmus grant for the next semester.
-In autumn semester you can apply the grant for springsemester and in springsemester for the next autumnsemester or academic year.
+In autumn semester you can apply the grant in spring semester and in spring semester for the next autumn semester.

 In order to apply for a grant for a traineeship abroad, applicants must submit the following documents to the Traineeship Coordinator:

 - Transcript of Records from UT (with an average grade; in English, original); Master's and PhD level students must also submit a Diploma Supplement (in English) on the previous study level;